-The university provides a comprehensive program in theatre through the coordination of the Theatre Department and State II, the undergraduate dramatic organization.
+The university provides a comprehensive program in theatre through the coordination of the Theatre Department and Stage II, the undergraduate dramatic organization.
 The program includes four major theatrical productions, a children's theatre, and summer theatre utilizing the university's main and experimental theatres.
+Visit www.esu.edu/theatre/ for more information.